MeltwaterArchive/elasticsearch-batch-percolator/README.md

 were removed because they cannot be supported in batch-mode.
 Some have been removed to reduce the complexity of the code.

-## Release
-The project is hosted at jCenter and builds are uploaded by our Jenkins server.
-If you are a project maintainer with the necessary credentials, you can build a release locally by running:

-    ./gradlew clean build bintray